Stawa/GTTS/README.md

 <h3> <span class="emoji">📌</span> How It Works </h3>

-<p> You may be wondering how this project works; it's actually simple.
+You may be wondering how this project works; it's actually simple.
 This was based on an example in [test/app.ts](https://github.com/Stawa/GTTS/blob/main/test/app.ts).
 So the first thing it will do is fetch our voice, and then it will call a function that sends a request to the Google Gemini API so we can receive an answer from the AI.
-Also, this is necessary; it can automatically play a TTS from the generated text. </p>
+Also, this is necessary; it can automatically play a TTS from the generated text.

 <h3> <span class="emoji">📌</span> Project Note </h3>